UnixJunkie/gromacs/docs/release-notes/2023/major/bugs-fixed.rst

 :issue:`4693`

-Document workardoun when MPI detection fails
+Document workaround when MPI detection fails
 """"""""""""""""""""""""""""""""""""""""""""

 MPI is an optional dependency of gmxapi even when building GROMACS